hindochaankit/Basic-Api/README.md

 # Basic-Api
+As a TRAINEE I am working on basics of current genration modules.
+And i started with API.
+So this is my first api project which is :
-Basic API using .NET core 8, C# and JWT Token
+" Basic API using .NET core 8, C# and JWT Token "